This section of Ch. 5 will cover the following topics:

 a person’s clothes (singular)

 Type up the following sentences, adding apostrophes where needed.
-Pay close attention to placement.
+Don’t guess.
+Refer to the rules above so that your answers are correct.

 - Colin was a hippie in the 60s.